silvanmurre/mlops-zoomcamp/notes/setup_and_workflow.md

   Click `Enter interpreter path...`, either paste the path to your Python Executable or use `Find...` to locate it (executable can be found under `.venv/Scripts/python.exe` in Windows or `.venv/bin/python.exe` in Unix).

+  Reload VSCode (`Ctrl + Shift+ P` > `Developer: Reload Window`) and you should be able to select the Python Interpreter in the `Python Environments` option, if it not already preloads it by itself.

   The added benefit of selecting the Python Interpreter is that you now also are able to run regular Python scripts in VSCode using the same virtual environment.

 - `Jupyter Kernel` - Supports multiple languages and useful if you want to set up custom kernel specifications.
 In your virtual environment, you can make the kernel detectable using `ipykernel`.
 There are multiple places you can install the kernel spec into: